M-Net: 1Magic and Me

-On 11 September 2014, it was announced that Showcase and Reality would be discontinued and replaced with two new channels, Vuzu Amp and M-Net Edge, on 20 and 13 October, respectively.
+On 11 September 2014, it was announced that Showcase and Reality would be discontinued and replaced with two new channels, VUZU Amp and M-Net Edge, on 20 and 13 October, respectively.
 Only one channel of the original three, M-Net Series Zone, remained.
 The standalone channel is reminiscent of the initial channel, in that it airs shows that previously aired on the main M-Net channel.
 It was rebranded M-Net City in 2015.
+On 29 January 2018, VUZU Amp was rebranded as 1Magic.

-M-Net City, along with Vuzu, was closed on 29 October 2021 to be replaced by ME on its EPG slot.
+M-Net City, along with VUZU, was closed on 29 October 2021 to be replaced by ME on its EPG slot.
 Both channels went dark on the platform by 2 February 2024.

-KykNet
+kykNET

-KykNET, which broadcasts solely in Afrikaans, was launched in October 1999.
-The channel features general entertainment, series, informative programs and music.
-KykNET also has two sister channels, KykNet & Kie and KykNet Musiek.
-DStv announced on 16 July 2014 that kykNet would be broadcast in high definition as of 12 August 2014.
+kykNET, which broadcasts solely in Afrikaans, was launched in October 1999.
+The channel features general entertainment, series, informative programs and music. kykNET also has two sister channels, kykNET & Kie and kykNET Musiek (now known as kykNET Nou!).
+DStv announced on 16 July 2014 that kykNET would be broadcast in high definition as of 12 August 2014.

 It was launched in the UK on TalkTalk's IPTV service, TalkTalk Plus TV, in October 2013.
 However, it was dropped by TalkTalk in December 2015.
-A kykNet International service is now available online to subscribers in selected countries in North America, Europe and Australasia via the Showmax platform.
+A kykNET International service was available online to subscribers in selected countries in North America, Europe and Australasia via the Showmax platform.

-Vuzu
+VUZU

-Vuzu, originally launched as Go in 2003, had a strong focus on Southern African youth, specifically preteens, teens and the 20–49 demographics, similar to some popular American television channels such as Bravo, FX, BET, The CW, NBC, TNT and many others.
-A sister channel, Vuzu Amp, was launched in October 2014, which was later relaunched as 1Magic.
+VUZU, originally launched as Go in 2003, had a strong focus on Southern African youth, specifically preteens, teens and the 20–49 demographics, similar to some popular American television channels such as Bravo, FX, BET, The CW, NBC, TNT and many others.
+A sister channel, VUZU Amp, was launched in October 2014, which was later relaunched as 1Magic.

 The channel was shut down, along with M-Net City, on 29 October 2021 to be replaced by Me.